Admission into Marburn Academy

 If, after our initial discussion, we decide together that Marburn may be a good fit for your child, we encourage you to begin the interview process.

 When students have experienced persistent school failure, they often develop less-than-ideal strategies to avoid—or escape—academic situations for which they don’t have the skills to succeed.
 The growing emphasis on early identification and intervention has kept many students from experiencing the loss of self-esteem that drives these behavioral issues.
-Other students are still not identified early enough to avoid these difficulties, but at times we find that these behavioral issues can be reversed with remediation, one-on-one support, and proving to the child that they are capable of succeeding.
+Other students are still not identified early enough to avoid these difficulties, but at times we find these behavioral issues can be reversed with remediation, ongoing support, and proving to the child they are capable of succeeding.
 Our program, however, is not designed to serve students with persistent or severe behavior problems stemming from primary neurological, psychological, or emotional problems.

 How Does the Admission Process Work?

-- Any educational, psychological, neurological, speech, or language evaluations.
-(Includes Cognitive and Diagnostic)
+- Any educational, psychological, neurological, speech, or language evaluations (Includes Cognitive and Diagnostic)

 - Student’s most current report card